-Chest putters have been all the rage.
+Chest putters have a lot of advantages.
 They putt straighter.
 They overcome the yips.
 They eliminate scuffing the ground.
 They lower scores.

 With the top of the shaft pinned against your chest, the resulting pendulum motion is straight back and through resulting in more consistent scoring.

-As you probably know , after many years of success, they became the focus of controversy and finally a USGA and R&A ruling that you can no longer anchor the shaft against your body.
+After many years of popularity, they became the focus of controversy and finally a USGA and R&A ruling that you can no longer anchor the shaft against your body.
 To be clear, that only applies to official governed tournaments.
 Most casual tournaments such as fund-raising events do not enforce the USGA and R&A Rules.
-So many golfers will continue to use and anchor long chest putters because the majority of players are not concerned with the official tournament Rules.
+And many golfers prefer the chest putter because it is easier on their back.
+So many golfers continue to use and anchor long chest putters and they are not bound by the official tournament Rules.